Grocery Business Tips:

-When regional grocers look at their revenue figures and note online sales anywhere from 0.5% to 10% of overall sales, they may be reluctant to make a significant investment in eCommerce.
+When grocery businesses look at their revenue figures and note online sales anywhere from 0.5% to 10% of overall sales, they may be reluctant to make a significant investment in eCommerce.

-However, the trends we uncovered strongly suggest consumer demands are starting to take a dramatic turn toward digital solutions and online grocery shopping.
+However, the trends we uncovered in the grocery business strongly suggest consumer demands are starting to take a dramatic turn toward digital solutions and online grocery shopping.

-But it’s important to note that the long game for regional grocers isn’t to move more shoppers online.
+But it’s important to note that the long game for grocery business owners isn’t to move more shoppers online.
 Rather, eCommerce is a means for grocers to accomplish these 3 important goals.

 1. Drive convenience and solve the last mile problem